msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 Go to YITH Plugins > SMS Notifications > SMS Settings and add the `{multibanco_ifthen}` and/or `{payshop_ifthen}` variables to “On hold”.

-= [Advanced] Can I use a specific Multibanco Entity/Subentity, MB WAY, Credit Card or Payshop Key based on order details? =
+= [Advanced] Can I use a specific Multibanco Entity/Subentity, MB WAY, Credit card or Payshop Key based on order details? =

 Yes, you should use the `multibanco_ifthen_base_ent_subent`, `multibanco_ifthen_base_mbwaykey`, `multibanco_ifthen_base_creditcardkey` or `multibanco_ifthen_base_payshopkey` filters.
 See `hooks-examples.php`.